 Check out the IG Client Sentiment data to help you trade profitably.

-And for a longer-term outlook take a look at our Q2 forecast for GBP.
+And take a look at our Q2 forecasts for the major currency pairs, gold, oil and equities.

 Resources to help you trade the forex markets